The lights came up. The producer counted them down.

 “So much for the special relationship,” added Nadia dryly on the commentary.

 Meanwhile, the Chinese competitor Zhu Ping and the Canadian Hardy were the only ones still seated at the competition table.
 Zhu Ping was racking up bonus-points on her wild carte chicken feet, a glistening, scaly foot hanging from the corner of her mouth.
 Hardy was watching her with a slack jaw, his face a shade of green.
-He looked down to the chicken feet in his bamboo steamer and threw up his hands in surrender.
+He looked down to the chicken feet in his bamboo steamer and threw in his napkin in surrender.

 “Right there.
 That’s why this is the Chinese century,” conceded Bud grimly.